uviclibraries/taguette/qualitative-coding.md

 1. If you haven’t done so already, log into **[Taguette website](https://www.taguette.org){:target="_blank"}**, and click on **Create a project**.
 ![Create a New project](/images/taguette-coding-2.png)

 2. **Name your project** and provide a brief project description.
-Usually it is always good to add some description of your project, what is your goal, the data of data you will be working on, e.g Interviews, news stories, etc.<br>
+Usually it is always good to add some description of your project, what is your goal, the data of data you will be working on, e.g Interviews, news stories, etc.

     <button onclick="toggle('gif1')">Show / Hide Animation</button>
       <div id="gif1">